 2. Delete your work email from your phone.

 Give yourself clear boundaries between home and work-life.

 3. Take your lunch break.

-Take a break form your phone and spend time with your friends and family and the people around you.
-Allow yourself a “cool down” period away from technology this us especially useful before bed.
+Take a break from your phone and spend time with your friends and family and the people around you.
+Allow yourself a “cool down” period away from technology this is especially useful before bed.
 The blue light from phone screens suppresses the production of the sleep hormone known as melatonin.
-Loss of sleep due to night time social media use can lead to insomnia and poorer mental health.
+Loss of sleep due to nighttime social media use can lead to insomnia and poorer mental health.

 4. Learn moderation.

-We know that eating too much junk food is bad for.
+We know that eating too much junk food is bad.
 Drinking too much alcohol is also bad for you.
 Perhaps we need to view technology in a similar way.

 5. Look after your wellbeing